Norwest guidance and insights — directly to your inbox.

 5. Send a Teaser Blurb, Not a Full Deck

 Should you cold email your VC pitch deck?
 Investors spend approximately 2 minutes and 30 seconds reading a deck.
-As a VC, Lisa loves when a company emails a pitch deck so she can quickly flip through it, but notes it can limit your chances of securing a meeting.
-As a founder, Lisa recommends you share a teaser blurb that piques our interest, and possibly share a few key slides from your pitch deck.
+As a VC, I love when a company emails a pitch deck so I can quickly flip through it, but it can limit your chances of securing a meeting.
+As a founder, I recommend you share a teaser blurb that piques our interest, and possibly share a few key slides from your pitch deck.
 Remember, though, that anything you send can be shared with that VC’s network, so be conscious of what you send.

 6. Avoid Cut-and-Paste Templates